-By helping financial advisors in meeting the responsible investment needs of their clients, asset managers can accelerate ESG adoption.
-In the US, six out of ten financial advisors use ESG funds, and their usage is expected to increase in the coming years.
+By helping financial advisors in meeting the responsible investment needs of their clients, asset managers can drive faster adoption.
+In the US, seven out of ten financial advisors use ESG funds, and their usage is expected to increase in the coming years.
 Advisors serving high net worth clients are even more likely to increase their ESG commitments.
-Among advisors for whom more than half of their clients have over \$1 million in net worth, 62% plan to increase ESG commitments, compared with 49% among advisors for whom less than half their client base exceeds \$1 million in net worth.
+While the majority of advisors across all channels use ESG, significant potential remains as only 11% of their clients have assets in such products.
+Wirehouse broker-dealers may play a key role since a higher proportion of them indicate inclusion of ESG options on their platform and promotion by the home office.